 Canadian Falls Prevention Curriculum

-- Define the scope and nature of the problem of falls.
+- Defining the scope and nature of the problem of falls and related injuries.

-- Evaluate the effectiveness of a fall prevention program
+- Evaluating the effectiveness of a fall prevention program.